TheDan64/inkwell/README.md

 /// Convenience type alias for the `sum` function.
 ///
-/// Calling `sum` is innately `unsafe` because there's no guarantee it doesn't
+/// Calling this is innately `unsafe` because there's no guarantee it doesn't
 /// do `unsafe` operations internally. type SumFunc = unsafe extern "C" fn(u64, u64, u64) -> u64;